mpampuch/nextflow-notes/README.md

 ```

 You can specify the path of an existing Conda environment as either directory or the path of Conda environment YAML file.

+## Processes

+In nextflow, it is a best practice to always name processes in UPPERCASE.
+This way you can easily see what are process blocks and what are regular functions.

 ## The `fair` process directive